Official Lowest Price Declaration Booking through our site is the most advantageous.

 Directions from the nearest station to the hotel Directions from the nearest station to the hotel

-There are elevators at each platform at Tawaramachi Station on the Ginza Line.
+There are elevators on each platform at Ginza Line Tawaramachi Station.

 Access from the Airport